If virtual conferences lack in human connection, many gain in efficient learning. It’s professional development without the commute.

 Like years past, the day features a cross-section of case studies on technical deployments in real world environments, in both big corporate settings and at growth-stage.
 Differently, the day is all virtual and — as part of the Most Diverse Tech Hub Initiative — all free, making it all the easier to pop in to pick up something that might spark an idea for your work.
 Expect presentations following three main themes: Experimentation, Growth and At Scale.

-The day is geared for a range of professionals working with software.
+The day is geared toward a range of professionals working with software.
 This is no beginner’s course but a place for those curious to see what it looks like under the hood elsewhere to see what you can bring in house.

 After a year in which professional networking has been trickier, this year we’re adding a midday career fair.
 Always though, the main show is peer-to-peer learning.
 Last year’s conference featured dives into chaos engineering, microservices and “ancient” web protocols.